Johnny Case: Rizin Lightweight Grand Prix

 After the Kitaoka bout it was announced that Case would be participating the Rizin Lightweight Grand Prix.
 In the quarterfinals at Rizin 19 on October 12, 2019, Case faced Roberto de Souza.
 Case won the fight via first round knockout, advancing to the semifinals.

 In the semifinals which were at Rizin 20 on December 31, 2019, Case faced Tofiq Musayev.
 After the back-and-forth fight, Case lost the fight via knockout in the first round.

 Return to PFL

 In January 2020 it was announced that Case will be returning to the PFL and participating the third season's lightweight division tournament.

-Case was expected to face Loik Radzhabov on April 23, 2021 at PFL 1.
+Case was expected to face Loik Radzhabov on April 23, 2021, at PFL 1.
 However, due to an arrest, Case had to pull out and was replaced by Alexander Martinez.

 Return to Rizin FF

 Case challenged for the Rizin Lightweight Championship against reigning champion Roberto de Souza at Rizin 35 on April 16, 2022.
 He lost the bout in the first round via reverse triangle armbar.

+Case then faced Koji Taked at Rizin 37 on July 31, 2022.
+He lost the bout via unanimous decision.

-Beynoah faced Nobumitsu Osawa at Rizin 40 on December 31, 2022.
-He won the fight by first-round knockout 36 seconds into the bout.
+Case was then scheduled to face Luiz Gustavo at Rizin 40 on December 31, 2022.
+However, Gustavo was removed from the bout due to an injury and was replaced by Nobumitsu Osawa.
+Case won the fight by first-round knockout 36 seconds into the bout.

+Case was scheduled to face Ali Abdulkhalikov at Rizin Landmark 5 on April 29, 2023.
+However, due to undisclosed reasons, Case was removed from the bout and was replaced by Tatsyua Saika.

+Case next fought Japanese Kickboxer Noah Bey at Rizin 47 on June 9, 2024.
+Case missed weight coming at 158.7 pounds for this Lightweight bout and received a point deduction should this fight go to the distance.
+Case would go on to lose the bout via unanimous decision in a fight he would've won without the point deduction.